Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 Possible professional skills

-• work with a PC;
+• working with a PC;

 • knowledge of foreign languages (indicating your level) - this can be fluency, the ability to perceive written information and translate it with a dictionary;